NetClose - Account Grouping Basic Configuration

 You've finished your configuration!
 Now what?

-You can head over to our "Operation" section of the reconciliation knowledge base to learn more about how you can generate your reconciliations each period and how to perform reconciliations once they've been generated.
+You can head over to the Reconciliations Operation section of the Knowledge Center to learn more about how you can generate and perform your reconciliations.
 Feel free to come back here if you need to adjust settings as you use the reconciliations module.

 Was this article helpful?